better-labs/betteraiengine/README.md

 Order Generation
 - Test new order gen features

-Experiments
-- Test sending one agent's output to another agent an also understand whether each are unique
+- Modify publishing to write to a subfolder of experiment to include the date yyyy-mm-dd
+- Write new command to mimic run:experiment to be run:pipeline, copy exp005 to be pipeline001

 Data benchmarking
 - Generate a few simple tests to query existing data sources, send them all to AIs and ask AI to rate the quality, comprehensiveness and recency of the data, consider asking it to remove or filter data that is not helpful or relevant.

 Experiments
+- Test sending one agent's output to another agent an also understand whether each are unique
 - run the prediction across multiple top models from config/models.ts, including open source and chinese models
 - Add custom user supplied context.
 Seek out experts in a given field to apply their knowledge to the prediction
   - Post update, example to twitter.